tnarik/env-machine_learning/README.md

 ## Notes about Libraries and Tools

+Please note that this documentation uses GCC 6, but you could equally use GCC 7, which might be more compatible with your setup.

 ### XGBoost

 The `pip` version of XGBoost is using an old compiler for macOS, and it might be prefereable running a manual installation directly from the [github repo](https://github.com/dmlc/xgboost).